 The original high school building was built in July 1936.
 In 1942, teacher Albert L. Stanback became principal, and had the school renamed Central High School in 1943.

-In February 1958, Central High's main building burned down; students were schooled in a newly-built structure on the campus that was intended for junior high students.
-In late 1958, the new gymnasium ("gymtorium") was built, and several famous musicians and perfomers performed at the opening: Ike and Tina Turner, Otis Redding, and Solomon Burke.
+The morning of February 14, 1958, Central High's main building burned down; students were schooled in a newly-built structure on the campus that was intended for junior high students.

-was the architect) and a second classroom building, a vocational building, and an agricultural and band building were built between 1959 and 1961.
+A new main classroom building was also built in 1958 where the burned school building had been.
+A second classroom building, a vocational building, and an agricultural and band building were built between 1959 and 1961.
+Archie Royal Davis

 New classroom building, ~1965